My father worked on the space shuttle fuel tank during the early stages of the shuttle program, and I, myself, am a NASA space enthusiast.

 7. First American Woman to Perform a Spacewalk

-Kathryn Sullivan became the first female astronaut to walk in space on board the aforementioned STS-41G flight.
+Kathryn Sullivan became America's first female astronaut to walk in space on board the aforementioned STS-41G flight.
 Joining her for the EVA was fellow mission specialist Dave Leestma.
 Their assignment entailed demonstrating the orbital refueling system and testing the practicality of refueling satellites from orbit.

 8. First Spaceflight Directed & Funded by a Foreign Nation